 The first step in shooting your video is deciding what camera to shoot with.
 We suggest using your smartphone’s camera or a DSLR camera—as opposed to the camera function within the Instagram app—because Instagram’s camera places some limits on your shooting capabilities.
 Now that you’ve picked your camera, it’s time to get shooting!
 Here are a few pointers to guide you as you begin shooting your Instagram videos.
-These tips are especially useful if you’re shooting from your phone.
+These Instagram best practices and tips are especially useful if you’re shooting from your phone.

 Shoot your video in portrait or landscape mode.
 Instagram no longer crops videos into a square, so whichever direction you choose to orient your video, you can rest assured that the entire shot will fit into Instagram frame.

 Keep the shot focused on your subject.
 You can focus your smartphone camera by tapping on the part of the screen you want to be in focus.
 For example, tap on your subject’s face to maintain focus on her face, or tap to the left or right of your subject if you want her face to be out of focus.

 Keep the shot steady.
 Unless you’re shooting a bad horror film, you’ll want to avoid a shaky shot.
 To keep your hands steady, plant your elbows on a flat surface, or crouch down and anchor them on your knees.
 If you’re using a DSLR camera, put it on a tripod.

 Be selective.
 Your Instagram video can only be a minute long, so you’ll have to be selective with the shots you include in your story.
 Consider the current popularity of company culture posts, and plan around company outings and events to shoot fun and authentic videos.